- Matthew Schniper

 The 32-year-old Army veteran is quick to self-deprecate by calling himself just a big white guy with a beard when I inquire how traditional he aimed to be with Rooster's.
 The answer: not very.
 But, culinary ingenuity through the ages all being cultural appropriation (spin, fuse, refine, etc.), I don't think any eater will find reason to call BS on Henry after diving into one of the overall delightful ramen bowls.

 Henry wants a Rooster's experience to be fast, not just to turn tables quickly, but because his bowls ($11 to $15) aren't sacred cows he wants delicately approached, like an unsure lover entering a bedroom.
-Instead, slurping is on-on (see the website URL for more on that), shirts will suffer broth droplets, sip from the bowl if you wish, and eat it while it's hot: A popular Dallas-based Japanese chef advises taking a bowl down in under five minutes, before the noodles have time to expand and soak up the broth.
+Instead, slurping is on-on, shirts will suffer broth droplets, sip from the bowl if you wish, and eat it while it's hot: A popular Dallas-based Japanese chef advises taking a bowl down in under five minutes, before the noodles have time to expand and soak up the broth.

 "I think it's appropriate to say that the hoity-toity portion of my career is over for now," says Henry, adding he's still using classical techniques, but he wants people to "make a mess, enjoy yourself, bring the kids — let's party."